 1. An avant-garde designer

 Gijs Bakker was born in 1942 in the Netherlands.
-After studying industrial design and jewelry, he started working with Emmy Van Leersum, a designer of contemporary jewelry with minimalist and architectural lines.
+After studying industrial design and jewelry, he began working in collaboration with Emmy Van Leersum, a designer of contemporary jewelry with minimalist and architectural lines.

-"Emmy van Leersum and Gijs Bakker, whose avant-garde starts are already a thing of the past, have consistently moved forward with innovative ideas.
-Their revolt against the formal standards of modern jewelry in the 1960s propelled them to international prominence."
+“Emmy van Leersum and Gijs Bakker, whose avant-garde departures are already a thing of the past, have constantly moved forward with innovative ideas.
+Their revolt against the formal norms of modern jewelry in the sixties propelled them to international prominence.”
 Hemen Drutt.

 2. The Droog Design

-In 1993, Bakker founded Droog Design with the help of a famous design critic and historian, Renny Ramakers.
-Both wanted to work with independent designers from all walks of life to design products that they put together and then exhibit to the public.
-They both received the Benno Premsela Award (former Dutch design award) in 2007.
+In 1993, Bakker founded Droog Design, assisted by a famous design critic and historian, Renny Ramakers.
+Both want to work with independent designers from all backgrounds to design products that they bring together before then exhibiting them to the public.
+They both received the Benno Premsela Prize (former Dutch design prize) in 2007.

 3. Chi ha Paura...?
 The jewelry revolution

-In 1996, Bakker staged the exhibition "Chi ha Paura ...?", which means "Who is afraid of ...?" together with the Italian gallery owner Marijke Vallanzasca.
-Their goal is to show the world that a jewel is much more than a decorative fashion accessory.
-It provokes, breaks the codes of the time and challenges the fear for contemporary jewelry by developing modern and more accessible lines.
+In 1996, Bakker staged the exhibition “Chi ha Paura…?”, which means “Who is afraid of…?” with the Italian gallery owner Marijke Vallanzasca.
+Their goal is to show the world that jewelry is much more than a decorative fashion accessory.
+He provokes, breaks the codes of the time and defies fear for contemporary jewelry by developing modern and more accessible lines.

-For Bakker, the jewel is no longer a simple element of appearance, it joins the field of the decorative arts.
+For Bakker, jewelry is no longer a simple ceremonial element, it joins the field of decorative arts